huffypiet/huffypiet/README.md

 #### :: Favorite Quote

 **__"Always remember wherever there is a will there is a way"__**

+## Currently

 - 🤔 I’m looking for help with posting on social media.
 - 💬 Ask me about anything.
-- 📫 How to reach me: Follow and send me messages via twitter, @huffypiet or t.me/@huffypiet
+- 📫 How to reach me: Follow and send me messages via twitter, https://twitter.com/huffypiet or telegram https://t.me/@huffypiet
 - 😄 Pronouns: He/Him